canonical/snapd/HACKING.md

 [spread.zygoon.pl](https://spread.zygoon.pl/).
 The images will need to be extracted with `gunzip` and placed into `~/.spread/qemu` as above.

-> An image for Ubuntu Core 20 that is pre-built for KVM can be download from [here](https://cdimage.ubuntu.com/ubuntu-core/20/stable/current/ubuntu-core-20-amd64.img.xz).
+> An image for Ubuntu Core 20 that is pre-built for KVM can be downloaded from [here](https://cdimage.ubuntu.com/ubuntu-core/20/stable/current/ubuntu-core-20-amd64.img.xz).

 #### Running spread with QEMU